MelSumner/e-a11y-modal/README.md

 * when the modal is open, scrolling of content underneath the modal is prevented.
 * when the modal is open, focus (either by <kbd>TAB</kbd> key or virtual cursor) will not reach the window underneath, but users will still be able to reach the URL bar (users can typically do this anyway by pressing the <kbd>F6</kbd> key)

+Addons & libraries used in making this addon:

+* @ember/optional-features (to turn off the [wrapping `div`](https://github.com/emberjs/ember-optional-features) in an Ember App)
+* wicg-inert to add the `inert` functionality

 ## Usage

 * authors must only use one modal per page.
 * authors must put all application content inside a landmark (see https://www.w3.org/WAI/PF/aria/roles#landmark_roles) - except for the modal.
 When the modal is triggered, the landmarks will be marked with `inert` and `aria-hidden="true"` will be applied, which will effectively trap the focus inside of the modal while it is open.
+For the user with a screen reader, **either** the modal will exist, **or** the rest of the page will exist, but never both at the same time.
 * authors must trigger the modal with a `<button>` element.
 * authors must provide a value for `modalHeadingText`.